 Do we really understand that we have eternal forgiveness in Christ, beloved?
 Then how can we hold grudges?
 How can we count up, recall, and remind people of offenses they’ve committed?
 Christ-like love doesn’t keep a list in our mind of bad things others have done to us.
 God isn’t keeping a record of Jesus’ followers’ sins.
 So why should we?
 We demonstrate Christ’s gospel when we forgive the wrongs we have suffered.
 Scripture says: “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.
 Therefore be imitators of God, as beloved children.”2

 Forgiving others is easy to talk about, but hard to do.
-This story illustrates Christians forgiving others to help us put this teaching into practice.
+This next story illustrates how Christians can forgive others and put God’s teaching into practice.

 Katie and Rick’s Story

 Rick stopped polishing the gun and laid it down.
-He opened his arms and Thomas wrapped his arms around his Dad, tight as a cobra.
+He opened his arms and Thomas wrapped his arms around his Dad, as tight as a cobra.
 Rick thought: My son’s love is stronger than my hatred.
 Thomas knocked down my rage, like a sledgehammer breaking a wall, chip by chip.
 Rick prayed, “Sweet Jesus, what have I been thinking?
 My job with Thomas is not finished.
 Forgive me.
 Thomas isn’t raised yet.
 If I go to jail, he won’t have a father.
 God, help me.
-Forgive me my sins, as I forgive the boy who sinned against us.”
+Forgive me my sins and purify me from all unrighteousness, as I forgive the boy who sinned against us.”
 Rick locked up his gun and made a choice to forgive.
 He prayed, “Lord, help me let go of this hate.
 It’s killing me.
 I came so close.”3

 Lesson: All of us have been hurt, beloved.
 Some more than others.
 All of us have been hurt and we will be hurt again.
-It goes with living in a fallen world.
+It goes with being fallen people who live in a fallen world.
 And we all have the same choice Rick did: Hate and get even; or forgive as Christ has first forgiven us.
 That’s what Jesus-like love does in us and through us.

 Martin Luther’s Story

 What’s the lesson?
-Maybe we worry too much about allowing others to walk over us, about being a doormat.
+Good boundaries are important and I deal with that topic in another post.
+See Boundaries: Building and Preserving Them But sometimes we worry too much about allowing others to walk over us, about being a doormat.
 Jesus said, “My Father loves me, because I lay down my life for the sheep.
 No one takes it from me, but I lay it down of Myself.
 I have power to lay it down, and power to take it up again….The greatest love is to lay down one’s life for his friends.
 And you are my friends if you do whatever I command you….A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
 By this all people will know that you are my disciples, if you have love for one another….Submit to one another out of reverence for Christ.”5

 Conclusion: All of us have been hurt and taken advantage of by others and it will happen again, until we die or until Jesus returns, whichever comes first.
 We can cling to our rights or lay down our lives for others.
-Thank God, Jesus’ love poured out into our hearts helps us let go of our self-interest.
-Praise the Lord, He crumbles our selfishness, chip by chip.
-He changes us and makes us more like Christ who gave Himself for us!
+Thank God, Christ’s love poured out into our hearts helps us let go of our self-centeredness.
+Praise the Lord, He chips away our selfishness, bit by bit.
+He changes us and makes us more like Christ who loved us and sacrificed Himself for us!

 To be continued.
 You can read Jesus-like Love (Part 6)